sshintoo/hypertext.tv/CONTRIBUTING.md

 > - Sites promoting racism, homophobia, transphobia, fatphobia, or other assholery
 > - Insecure sites (sites must use the `https://` protocol)

+Right now, all sites on HTTV must be in English.
+However, there is an open [discussion](https://github.com/evadecker/hypertext.tv/discussions/64) about accepting non-English sites.
+If you have a site in a language other than English which you want to submit, please [add it to the discussion thread](https://github.com/evadecker/hypertext.tv/discussions/64) so I can gauge interest.

 ## How do I add my site?

 Create a pull request against this repository by [forking it](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) or by editing the file from the GitHub interface.